About Our Chapter

 National Charity League, Inc., Glendale Chapter works with over 20 other local philanthropies, providing lunches and game nights for the homeless at Acsencia and Union Station, providing internships and assisting at summer camps at the YWCA of Glendale, providing fun social events for the elderly residents of Twelve Oaks Senior Living, decorating Rose Floats, assisting with Southern California Special Olympics on Game Days, providing dinners to Door of Hope, and organizing a blood drive with the Red Cross each summer.
-Other service opportunities supported by our Chapter include volunteering at local hospitals, working with Operation Gratitude and the La Canada Public Library.
+Other service opportunities supported by our Chapter include volunteering at local hospitals, outdoor hands on learning/volunteering with the Arroyo Foothills Conservancy, working with Operation Gratitude and the La Canada Public Library.
 Our Chapter’s signature activity is an annual rummage sale, Sellebration, typically held in September in the Glendale area for the local community and our philanthropy partners.

 Join Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-In order to be considered for membership in NCL, Inc., Glendale Chapter, please begin by clicking the link above and submit an inquiry form between October 1 and no later than December 31, for the Glendale Chapter membership drive.
-Our Chapter’s membership drive for 2020-2021 is now closed to new inquiries.
+In order to be considered for membership in NCL, Inc., Glendale Chapter, please begin by clicking the link above and submit an inquiry form between now and no later than February 16th, for the Glendale Chapter membership drive.
+Our Chapter’s membership drive for 2024 – 2025 is open to new inquiries.

 Our membership timeline is: